Free-by-cyclic groups are equationally Noetherian: Linear growth

 Now let $Q = G/H$, and note that there is an injective homomorphism $\phi\colon G \to H \wr Q$ sending any element $h \in H$ to an element $(h_q \mid q \in Q) \in H^Q \leq H \wr Q$ such that $h_1 = h$, and any element of $G \setminus H$ to an element outside $H^Q$: see \cite[Theorem~22.21]{Neumann1967}.
 In particular, we have $K = \phi^{-1}(K')$, where $K' = \pi^{-1}(K)$ for the projection $\pi\colon H^Q \to H$ sending $(h_q \mid q \in Q) \mapsto h_1$, so since $\phi$ is injective it is enough to show that $K'$ is quasi-algebraic in $H \wr Q$.
 Note, however, since $K$ is quasi-algebraic in $H$ it follows that $K'$ is quasi-algebraic in $H^Q$ (we may use the same finite subsequence of equations in both cases to show this).
 We may therefore replace $G$, $H$ and $K$ with $H \wr Q$, $H^Q$ and $K'$, respectively, to assume that the short exact sequence $1 \to H \to G \to Q \to 1$ is split, i.e.\ $G = H \rtimes Q$.

 We now claim that given any system $S \subseteq \mathbb{F}_m$ of positive equations (i.e.\ words only containing positive powers of the basis elements of $\mathbb{F}_m$), there exists a finite subsystem $S_0 \subseteq S$ such that $V_{G,K}(S_0) = V_{G,K}(S)$.
-Such a result will imply that $G$ is equationally Noetherian: see \cite[Lemma~3.1]{Valiunas2021} and its proof.
+Such a result will imply that $K$ is quasi-algebraic in $G$: see \cite[Lemma~3.1]{Valiunas2021} and its proof.

 Given a positive equation $s = X_{j_1} \cdots X_{j_n} \in \mathbb{F}_m(X_1,\ldots,X_m)$ and elements $h_1,\ldots,h_m \in H$ and $q_1,\ldots,q_m \in Q$, note that we can write